qwe638853/GasPass/README.md

 G --> H[Slot balance updated; execution logs stored on Avail] D -- No --> I[Idle / Wait for next cycle]

 ---

+### 🧠 Why This Works

+✅ Wrapped `(EIP-712)` in quotes → `"MintWithSig (EIP-712)"`
+✅ Added proper newlines between nodes
+✅ Removed stray parentheses after `I`
+✅ GitHub now interprets it as valid Mermaid graph nodes

+---

+Would you like me to add **color-coded layers (User / Agent / Bridge / Refuel)** or icons (💳, 🤖, 🌉, ⚙️) to make the diagram more visually expressive for the README?

+---

 ## Smart Contract Summary